potocpav/python-concur-docs/Concur-vs-Imgui.md

 changed, state.surname = input_text("Surname", state.surname, 100)
 ```

-This form of direct assignment to state is perhaps the most natural way to use the provided widgets.
-This has a drawback, however.
+This form of direct assignment to state is perhaps the most natural way to use ImGui widgets.
+It has a drawback, however.
 The order of widgets matters.

 Some order dependence is probably unavoidable, because state changes have to be applied in *some* order.
 But in this case, even semantically harmless reordering leads to visual artifacts.
 You end up drawing different parts of the UI with different states within a single frame, which leads to flicker/tearing.

-In other words, there are spurious dependencies between widgets which are not reflected in code.
+In other words, many spurious dependencies between widgets arise, which are not clearly reflected in code.
 These must be mentally juggled by the programmer.
-It feels like trying to navigate a mine field, particularly with asynchronous events and/or continuous state changes.

 ### Take 2: Indirect State Modification